ingernet/ingernet.github.io/_posts/2020-11-11-jenkins-bitbucket-sa-ssh.md

 ## The problem ##

 How do I set up a service account (SA) and give it access to my private repo?
-The person who did this work before me basically muttered, "Phew, so THAT happened," and wandered off into the desert to go find his center again.
+Rather than documenting their work, the person who did this work before me basically muttered, "Phew, so THAT happened," and wandered off into the desert to go find their center again.

 Now, y'all might be making fun of me for not being super clear on how to enable a service account with Bitbucket perms, but can I  just say?
 I had just finished upgrading the Jenkins instance itself (we were 14 minor versions behind), deleting 24 unused plugins, doing security updates on 20 more, and reconfiguring pipelines affected by breaking changes.
 I basically came out of the dark maw of that cave like every Jenkins admin does: